kegedy/EMBSYS100/assignment04/assignment04.md

  0x800'0066: 0x600a         STR       R2, [R1]
 ```

-Assembly instructions used for writing to GPIOA_ODR5 directly.
+1. c) What were the instructions produced when writing to the GPIOx_ODR bit[5] directly?

 ```
 *((unsigned int*)(0x40020000 + 0x14)) |= (1<<5);
  0x800'02b8: 0x480e         LDR.N     R0, [PC, #0x38]         ; GPIOA_ODR